Implementing Bogoliubov Transformations Beyond the Shale-Stinespring Condition: Introduction

 In that case we say that $ \UUU_\cV $ implements the transformation $ \cV $ and we call $ \cV $ ``implementable'' (in the regular sense).
-It is well--known \cite{Shale1962, Ruijsenaars1977} that $ \cV $ is implementable, if and only if the {\bf Shale--Stinespring condition} holds, which asserts that $ \tr(v^*v) < \infty $.\\ However, there are situations in which it is desirable to modify a Hamiltonian $ H $ or to describe its dynamics by a Bogoliubov transformation $ \cV $ that is not implementable.
-Such situations occur, for instance, in relativistic models \cite{TorreVaradarajan1999, Marecki2003}, and within many--body systems of infinite size \cite{BardeenCooperSchrieffer1957, Haag1962, Derezinski2017}.\\
+It is well-known \cite{Shale1962, Ruijsenaars1977} that $ \cV $ is implementable, if and only if the {\bf Shale condition} (bosonic case) or the {\bf Shale--Stinespring condition} (fermionic case) holds, which asserts that $ \tr(v^*v) < \infty $.
+Situations with non-implementable Bogoliubov transformations occur, for instance, in relativistic models \cite{TorreVaradarajan1999, Marecki2003}, and within many-body systems of infinite size \cite{BardeenCooperSchrieffer1957, Haag1962, Derezinski2017}.\\